Torreya taxifolia: Document early horticultural plantings

 When the original recovery plan for Torreya taxifolia was produced in 1986, it was known that this species had attracted horticultural plantings over many decades — not only in Florida, but also in states outside of the historically native range.
 A number of such sites are listed on page 7 of the plan.
 Maclay State Gardens in Tallahassee, Florida, was listed as being "severely affected" by pathogens.
 But two horticultural sites in Georgia (Columbus and Fort Gaines) and three sites in North Carolina (Highlands, Asheville, and Norlina) "appear to be in good health."

-"Inventory plantings at botanical gardens and arboreta" was one of recovery actions specified in 1986 because "Information on where the plants are, and how they are thriving, could be valuable in planning future plantings."
+"Inventory plantings at botanical gardens and arboreta" was one of the recovery actions specified in 1986 because "Information on where the plants are, and how they are thriving, could be valuable in planning future plantings."
 A related action, "Supplement existing plantings" was proposed because it "could eventually lead to greater genetic diversity in the seeds produced at these sites."

 A tabular form of "Record of Actions" maintained by the federal agency is available online.
 (It can be accessed via the main listing page of Torreya taxifolia as the link titled "View implementation progress.")
-As of July 2022, both of the above actions are listed.
+As of June 2024, both of the above actions are listed.
 Action 51 "Inventory plantings at botanical gardens" is listed as "not started."
-Action 52 "Supplement existing plantings" is listed as "unknown."
+Action 52 "Supplement existing plantings" and Action 53 "Establish new plantings" are both listed as "unknown."

 Torreya Guardians began photo-documenting (and later, video-documenting) mature horticultural plantings outside of Florida soon after their beginnings in 2005.
 August 2018, the main images and results were aggregated into a new webpage on their site, "Historic Groves of Torreya Trees: Long-term Experiments in Assisted Migration."

 A map (image at right) appears on that page.
 Locations marked in white circles are fully naturalized and thus produce not only seeds but also demonstrate a habitat and climate suitable for wild-dispersed seedlings to have established nearby.
 The pink circles show sites of seed-producing trees, but no evidence yet of established seedlings.
 Yellow circles mark mature trees that lack documentation of seed production.

 The page begins with a summary statement: "Based on observations and documentation by Torreya Guardians of 'historic groves' (where one or more trees were planted north of Florida before the 1984 designation of Florida Torreya as an endangered species), it is reasonable to conclude that Torreya taxifolia is non-invasive and can thrive in locations substantially north of its peak glacial refuge."

 A total of 14 horticultural plantings in the United States are grouped into three categories: Naturalized groves (offspring onsite), Mature trees producing seeds, and Mature trees not producing seeds.
 The group has documented through photo-essays and videos a total of 5 groves in North Carolina, 2 groves apiece in Pennsylvania and Ohio and just a single grove (or tree) in Georgia, South Carolina, Tennessee, Louisiana, and Oregon.